rikmwouters/CodacyChallengeH2/README.md

 ## Interacting with the application

 Open another terminal.
-The H2 database has been populated with 2 example todos at startup.
-We can view those todos using the cURL command.
+The H2 database has been populated with 2 example TODOs at startup.
+We can view those TODOs using the cURL command.

 ```
 curl http://localhost:8080/
 ```

-In order to add a new todo, a PUT request can be sent.
+In order to add a new TODO, a PUT request can be sent as follows.

 ```
 curl -X PUT http://localhost:8080/?title=Do+laundry
 ```

-To get a specific todo, use the following command where the number at the end is the ID of the todo.
+To view a specific TODO, use the following command where the number at the end is the ID of the TODO.

 ```
 curl http://localhost:8080/todo/1
 ```

-In order to update a todo, use a PATCH request like the following.
-Again, the number at the end is the ID of the todo.
+In order to update a TODO, use a PATCH request like the following.
+Again, the number at the end of the URL is the ID of the TODO.

 ```
-curl -X PATCH http://localhost:8080/todo/1 -H "content-type: application/json" -d '{"id":1, "title":"Maintain garden", "completed":false}'
+curl -X PATCH http://localhost:8080/todo/1 -H "content-type: application/json" -d '{"id":1, "title":"Cut grass", "completed":true}'
 ```

-Finally, you can delete a todo with a DELETE request:
+Finally, you can delete a TODO with a DELETE request as follows, ending with the TODO ID.

 ```
 curl -X DELETE http://localhost:8080/todo/1